 As a full moon rose over snow-covered Mt.
 Fuji, I returned to my hotel for a quick meal of sushi before donning my hotel-provided Japanese pajamas and collapsing in a heap of excited exhaustion.
 My only desire was to garner enough sleep to prepare for yet another day of tea adventures.
 Not even a dozen accumulated cups of tea caffeine was going to keep me awake this night.

-Read more Tea Maestro Adventures in Japan at Day 2…
+Read more Tea Maestro Adventures in Japan on Day 2…